 - Early phase 2 proof of principle trials

 - Studies on unlicensed agents in active commercial development that are off the company’s critical path or repurposed novel agents

 Drug Development Projects are not grant funding awards.
-Approved projects are sponsored, funded and managed by our Centre for Drug Development (CDD), and a project team is allocated to work in partnership with you.
+Approved projects are sponsored and managed by our Centre for Drug Development (CDD), and a project team is allocated to work in partnership with you.

-The CDD fund and manage the project for as long as necessary to support preclinical and early clinical development of the novel agent.
+The CDD manage the project for as long as necessary to support preclinical and early clinical development of the novel agent.
 This includes:

 - Managed preclinical and clinical development